 - Genetic counseling

 These therapies are crucial to maintain and/or improve function and reduce fatigue.
-We tailor and alter treatments, as needed, throughout a patient’s life.
+We tailor and alter treatments, as needed, throughout a person’s life.
 In addition to providing medical care, we also provide psychological support and education for patients and their families.
-We want ALS patients to be able to stay in their own homes for the duration of their disease.
-We also help you with preparations and strategies for the progression of the disease, so you can make your own decisions and maintain control over your life.
+We want persons with ALS to be able to stay in their home for the duration of their disease.
+We also help with preparations and strategies for the progression of the disease, so persons can make individualized disease-related decisions and maintain control over their life.

 We know that some patients are not fully covered by health insurance or have limited insurance and large co-pays.
-With ALS, there are many assisted devices for patients that may not be available to them due to financial reasons.
-We have a loaner closet for these patients so everyone, regardless of insurance, can use and benefit from these devices.
+Therefore, we are grateful for those that donate to our program to help provide some services at no cost to our patients.
+With ALS, there are many assistive devices for patients that may not be available to them due to financial reasons.
+We work with the ALS Association, ALS of Michigan, and other community resources to identify loaner closets for these patients so everyone, regardless of insurance, can use and benefit from these devices.

 Cutting edge research

-While treating and diagnosing patients with ALS or other motor neuron diseases is a large part of our clinic, we are also at the forefront of ALS research.
-Using many approaches, including basic laboratory research and clinical trials, the University of Michigan is making major contributions to our understanding of ALS and the discovery of new treatment options.
+We also offer cutting edge research and every patient that comes to our clinic can participate in some form of research.
+While treating persons with ALS or other motor neuron diseases is a large part of our clinic, we are also at the forefront of ALS research.
+Using many approaches, including basic laboratory research, epidemiologic research, and clinical trials, the University of Michigan is making major contributions to our understanding of ALS and the discovery of new treatment options.